zhouwg/kantv/README.md

 - UI refactor

 Pls attention this is **NOT** the latest source code of project KanTV.
+I think it should be fully here someday.

 ### How to build project for target Android